 Soon after my little sister moved, my mom did too.
 Now, my two sisters, my mom, and I all live in the same town.

 My ex has our kids every other weekend.
 Every time I pick them up, I hear the stories of what they did.
 He also has a girlfriend now.
-They (my ex, his girlfriend, my sisters, my brother-in-laws, my mom, and my nieces and nephews) have Superbowl parties together, have “family days” at the park, go shooting, go out to dinner or breakfast, etc. My sister has become great friends with my ex’s girlfriend.
+They (my ex, his girlfriend, my sisters, my brothers-in-law, my mom, and my nieces and nephews) have Superbowl parties together, have “family days” at the park, go shooting, go out to dinner or breakfast, etc. My sister has become great friends with my ex’s girlfriend.
 They all hang out together.
 They (and my kids) went and decorated my ex’s work for his birthday, etc., etc., etc.

 I try really hard to do what’s best for my kids.
 Even though it hurts me badly to hear of all the things my ex, my kids, and my family do together all the time, I never say anything about it to my kids.
 I listen to their stories and hold back the tears until I’m alone because I don’t want them to feel bad or think that they are doing anything wrong.
 But I truly think it’s wrong.
 I wish they would just cut ties with my ex already.

-I get along with him when I have to, when I feel it’s best for our kids (birthdays, school events).
+I get along with him when I have to: when I feel it’s best for our kids (birthdays, school events).
 I am always civil with/to him and never say anything bad about him to or in front of my kids.
 I listen to how my kids are developing a relationship with his girlfriend.
 It hurts sometimes to hear how close they are to her and all the “motherly” kinds of things they do together, but I think that’s good for my kids and I try to support it.

 I feel like I do everything I can to help my kids and always try to look at things from other points of views, but I don’t think I should have to choose to either give up my family or spend so much time (including every holiday) with my ex-husband.
 I don’t like who I am or how I feel around him.
 I become unhappy and grouchy.
 I shouldn’t have to feel that way in order to spend time with my family, and I don’t think my kids should have to see me like that either.